Skip to main content

 Severance Payments

 In Malaysia, there is no equivalent to ARD/TUPE, which means there is no automatic transfer of employment in asset or business sales.
 In such transactions, employees will typically continue their employment with the seller by default.
-Any employee “transfer” is executed through termination by the seller and subsequent rehiring by the buyer.
-The seller is exempt from statutory severance payment obligations if the buyer’s offer matches or surpasses the terms and conditions of the original employment.
-An employee forfeits the right to statutory severance payment if they unreasonably reject the new offer.
+Any employee transfer is executed through termination by the seller and subsequent rehiring by the buyer.
+The seller is exempt from statutory termination or lay-off benefits if the buyer’s offer matches or surpasses the terms and conditions of the original employment and recognizes the employee’s previous service.
+An employee who unreasonably refuses such an offer may lose entitlement to statutory termination or lay-off benefits.

 Working Hours

-Employees can request changes in work hours, days, or location.
+• Employees can request changes in work hours, days, or location under the flexible working arrangement provisions.

-Flexible work requests must be responded to within 60 days, reasons for refusal required.
+• Flexible work requests must be responded to within 60 days, and reasons for refusal are required.

-Employers must maintain employee registers for at least 6 years as per legislation.
+• Employers must maintain employee registers and prescribed employment records for at least 6 years.

 Overtime Pay